 Gemini does not support ERC-20 tokens (as of March 2021), and will not connect to popular decentralized exchanges (DEXs) for the trading of cryptocurrencies.

-Coinbase Wallet is a popular choice for exchanging crypto and can be used on many decentralized applications.
+Coinbase Wallet is a popular choice for exchanging cryptocurrency and can be used on many decentralized applications.
 If you are looking to trade cryptocurrency, or simply hold the keys to ones you already own, Coinbase Wallet is a secure way to store them.
-It is also ERC-20 compatible, allowing you to trade your crypto on your favorite decentralized exchange.
+It is also Ethereum Request for Comment 20 (ERC-20) compatible, allowing you to trade your cryptocurrency on your favorite decentralized exchange.

 Who Should Use Gemini vs. Coinbase?